picce/pigeoncms/wiki/base/labels-and-images.md

 #Labels and images
+Add dynamic resources in your page.
+Resources are automatically cached.
+On first method call, if not present, the resources are created in backend **labels admin** area.

+###Labels

 You can show dynamic and localized texts in your page using the following ways.
 Each method has the following parameters:
 - `string resourceSet` used to group resources of the same type (example: page name)
 - `string resourceId` the resource identifies
 - `string defaultValue` the default value of the label
 - `EditorTypeEnum textMode` optional parameters.
 The editor type shown in backend area

-On first method call, if not present, it will be automatically created in backend **labels admin** area.
-All resources are automatically cached.

-###Labels

 **Sample 1:**
 Using `GetLabel` method.